Leniency Designs: An Operator's Manual: Motivating Example: Estimating the Value of Patents

-To understand why this IV regression works, note that here---with only two randomly assigned examiners---it is equivalent to a simpler IV regression which uses the examiner assignment dummy $z_i$ directly as an instrument.
-In other words, it does not matter whether we use the estimated leniency $\hat{\ell}_i$ as an instrument or the dummy $z_i$: the resulting estimates of $\beta$ are numerically identical.
-This is because the estimated leniency is just a version of $z_i$ that is scaled by $\hat{p}_{s}-\hat{p}_{t}$ and shifted by $\hat{p}_{t}$, and such instrument scaling and shifting leaves IV estimates unchanged.
+To gain some intuition as to why this instrumental variable regression can work, note that in this simplified setting---with only two randomly assigned examiners---it is equivalent to a simpler instrumental variable regression which uses the examiner assignment dummy $z_i$ directly as an instrument.
+In other words, it does not matter whether we use the estimated leniency $\hat{\ell}_i$ as an instrument or the dummy $z_i$: the resulting estimates of $\beta$ are identical.
+This is because the estimated leniency is just a version of $z_i$ that is scaled by $\hat{p}_{s}-\hat{p}_{t}$ and shifted by $\hat{p}_{t}$, and such instrument scaling and shifting leaves estimates unchanged.

-Note further that $z_i$ is randomly assigned, like treatment assignments in a simple randomized controlled trial.
-Thus, so long as examiner assignment only affects the outcome $y_i$ through the patent-granting treatment $x_i$---the usual IV \emph{exclusion restriction}---$z_i$ will be independent of $\varepsilon_{i}$ and therefore be a valid instrument for estimating $\beta$.\footnote{Consistency of these IV estimates also requires a relevance condition: that $z_i$ and $x_i$ have non-zero correlation.
+It is easy to see why the equivalent $z_i$-instrumented specification is valid: $z_i$ is randomly assigned, like treatment assignments in a simple randomized controlled trial.
+Thus, so long as examiner assignment only affects the outcome $y_i$ through the patent-granting treatment $x_i$---the usual \emph{exclusion restriction} for instrumental variable analyses---$z_i$ will be independent of $\varepsilon_{i}$ and hence be a valid instrument for estimating $\beta$.\footnote{Consistency of these estimates also requires a relevance condition: that $z_i$ and $x_i$ have non-zero correlation.
 Here relevance holds because we assumed that the examiners vary in their leniency, $p_s>p_t$.
 This means that the population first-stage coefficient from regressing $x_i$ on $z_i$, given by $p_s-p_t$, is non-zero.} Exclusion seems reasonable to assume here, unless we thought examiners did other things besides ruling on the patent (such as giving advice to the firms).

-Furthermore, because $z_i$ is randomly assigned by a coin flip for each application, it is uncorrelated across applications.
-It follows that conventional heteroskedasticity-robust standard errors are appropriate for quantifying uncertainty in these IV estimates.
-There is no need to cluster the standard errors, analogous to how we don't need to cluster them in simple randomized controlled trials.
-By the numerical equivalence between the leniency version of the IV and the dummy version of it, the same is true when we use the estimated leniency as an instrument.
+Forming valid standard errors is also easy in this example.
+Because $z_i$ is randomly assigned by a coin flip for each application, it is uncorrelated across applications.
+It follows that conventional heteroskedasticity-robust standard errors are appropriate for quantifying uncertainty in the estimate.
+There is no need to cluster standard errors, analogous to how clustering is not needed in simple randomized controlled trials.